emaadmanzoor/Energy-Intermittency-Paper/README.md

 ## Data

-All the data used for the paper can be found in the [data folder](data); the references for each data source can be found in the [paper](documents/draft.pdf).
+All the data used for the paper can be found in the [data folder](data); the references for each data source can be found in the [paper](documents/draft.pdf) itself.

 ## Replication

-Each link redirects to the code (or source) used to produce its respective figure/table.
+Each link redirects to the code used to produce the respective figure/table.

 ### Paper